Oh What a Tart!

 Believe It, Believe It Not!

 It is believed that the Portuguese tart had its origin from the convent.
 During medieval times, it was the practice by nuns to stiffen their habits by using large amounts of egg whites.
 The leftover egg yolks were then used up in recipes.
 When convents and monasteries were shut down during the liberal revolution in the 1800s, one enterprising former resident of the monastery made a living by selling egg-based tarts to nearby general stores.
 These tarts became so popular that they attracted loads of visitors to the monastery and to the Belem Tower.
 Production of the pastries began in earnestness in the 1830s in a factory situated on the site of the current cafe.
 As mentioned above, these Portuguese tarts can be bought in pastry shops around the world, but the ones from the Pasteis de Belém has a secret ingredient which only three people have knowledge of.
-Having just seen the movie Duplicity, we might just send Clive Owen and Julia Roberts on a mission to discover this secret ingredient!Does this help or do you have a problem with this?
+Having just seen the movie Duplicity, we might just send Clive Owen and Julia Roberts on a mission to discover this secret ingredient!Did I leave anything out?